whitneybroadfoot/Twelve_Employee_Management/README.md

 last_name - VARCHAR(30) to hold employee last name
 role_id - INT to hold reference to role employee has manager_id - INT to hold reference to another employee that manager of the current employee.
 This field may be null if the employee has no manager

-# Build a command-line application that at a minimum allows the user to:
-Add departments, roles, employees
-View departments, roles, employees
-Update employee roles

 # BSD 2-Clause License
 Copyright (c) 2020, Whitney Broadfoot All rights reserved.